A global pharmaceutical corporation came to us looking for ways to

 analytical approach using daily cumulative averages compared to

-across all predictions and achieve the desired prediction accuracy to
+data across all predictions and achieve the desired prediction

 The system is capable of making daily predictions for sales over the next